XimeraProject/ximeraFirstSteps/README.md

 Once Docker is open and you have skipped through any other surveys/questions, you will see a "Engine running" at the bottom left hand corner of the screen.
 You can minimize the Docker window.

+### Start VS Code
+If on Windows, Once you start VS Code, make sure you instal the "WSL Extension."
+VS Code, may ask you if you want to install this via a window in the lower left-hand corner.

 ### Clone the repository

 To do this, open VS Code, press `Ctrl-Shift-P` and type "clone" you should see "Git clone."